 So how do the FDA’s rules affect the shipping of vaping products today?
 That’s a good question.
 We received a few questions about this during our DeMISTified webinar series.
 You can find these questions below with answers from industry experts.

 Yes, as long as there is a warning label on the outside of the package starting May 10, 2018; however, state regulations may have different requirements, such as age-verification and signature at the time of delivery as seen in California.
 Another example of state laws affecting the shipping of e-cig products comes out of Utah.
 As of July 2016, the shipping of vape products into Utah is no longer permitted due to legislation that banned online e-cig sales.
-Other state laws are imposing tax hikes on vapor products, so be sure to keep up with proposed legislation in your state with CASAA’s Calls to Action by State and do what you can to oppose unfair regulations.
+Other state laws are imposing tax hikes on vapor products, so be sure to keep up with proposed legislation in your state with CASAA’s Calls to Action page and do what you can to oppose unfair regulations.

 Yes, manufacturers based in the US can export their vapor products overseas; however, they are required to follow the same processes as FDA-regulated products in the US.
 The FDA does require vape companies to maintain detailed records of the products you are exporting and must meet the following qualifications: